odockal/podman-desktop-qe/docs/scenarios/kind/kind-testing-scenarios.md

 #### 7. Summary
 We were able to create a local kubernetes cluster using kind with specific configuration in order to expose containers running inside the cluster.
 Eventually we deployed the application and provided a way to expose the app in container using kubernetes service.

-## Podman Desktop Kind integration on multiple OSes
+## Podman Desktop Kind integration

+Let's see how can we make use of Podman Desktop to onboard kind worflows on multiple OSes.

 We have two options here in order to make sure our kubernetes containers are available from our host:
 1. Configure kubernetes control plane when creating cluster with kind: `kind create cluster --config=control.yaml`
     * we do not have that option to pass an yaml file into kind command in podman desktop (ToDo - fill issue)